evvanErb/DailyDigest/README.md

  openweathermap.org for current weather, and alphavantage.co for stock data.

+ Can Web Scrape for weather data in which case it scrapes weather.com for weather data instead of using openweathermap.org

-Uses requests, json, smtplib, email, schedule, datetime, & time libraries
+Uses requests, json, smtplib, email, schedule, datetime, bs4, re, & time libraries

 To Run: python3 main.py